Wordify

 It currently supports the following languages: English, Italian, German, Spanish, Greek, Dutch, Portuguese, French, Danish, Lithuanian, Norvegian, Polish, Romanian, Russian, MultiLanguage, and Chinese.

 You can find the code reposity on Github.
-The tool can be accessed on the MilaNLPLab’s server, the MilaNLPLab HuggingFace Space, and my personal HuggingFace Space.
+The tool can be accessed on the MilaNLP’s server, the MilaNLP HuggingFace Space, and my personal HuggingFace Space.

 Implementation